tlorenzi/graphql-design-tutorial/TUTORIAL.md

 }
 ```

-This is already decently complicated at a glance, even though it's only four
-objects and an interface.
-It also clearly doesn't implement all of the features
-that we would need if we're going to be using this API to build out e.g. our
-mobile app's collection feature.
+This clearly doesn't implement all of the features that we would need if we're going to be using this API to build out e.g. our mobile app's collection feature.

 Let's take a step back.
 A decently complex GraphQL API will consist of many
 objects, related via multiple paths and with dozens of fields.
 Trying to design